 - There are usually no fixed rates.

-- As commercial mortgages are deemed a higher risk level to lenders, you will be required to pay an increased interest rate.
+- As commercial mortgages are deemed a higher risk level to lenders, you must pay an increased interest rate.

 - A commercial mortgage is more advantageous than a standard business loan, as the former requires collateral such as property to secure lower interest rates.